emeb55/emeb55/README.md

 ## Hi there 👋

+My name is Emelye, and I am a Computer Science Masters Student tyring to expand my coding knowledge!

+- 🔭 I’m currently working on GitHub projects in Python, and other languages to expand my wheelhouse
+- 🌱 I recently built ... check it out [here]
+- ⚡ Fun fact: I <3 Languages I am also learning Spanish and Darija!

 <!--
 **emeb55/emeb55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.